Unsourced Random Access: A Comprehensive Survey: Introduction

 The remainder of the survey is organized as follows.
-In Section II, a general discussion of multiple-access techniques is provided.
-We start with coordinated multiple-access techniques, both grant-free and grant-based, and find our way to the uncoordinated ones.
-In Section III, we focus on URA as a new paradigm for uncoordinated multiple-access communications with a massive number of potential devices, enumerate its advantages, and provide some solutions developed in the literature to address the related challenges.
+In Section II, a general discussion of MA techniques is provided.
+We begin with coordinated MA techniques and progress to random access.
+In Section III, we focus on URA as a new paradigm for uncoordinated MA communications with a massive number of potential devices, enumerate its advantages, and hint at some solutions developed in the literature to address the related challenges.
 Sections IV and V are dedicated to in-depth overviews of the existing URA solutions, with Section IV focusing on URA over GMAC and Section V on URA over fading channels.
-Regarding communication models over practical wireless channels, we first investigate the fading works with a single antenna receiver and describe the general approaches; then, we discuss those with a MIMO assumption.
+Regarding communication models over practical wireless channels, we first investigate the works that take into account channel fading with a single antenna receiver and describe the general approaches; then, we discuss those with a MIMO assumption.
 Finally, we conclude the survey in Section VI with remarks on URA solutions and provide future research directions.
+The structure and organization of the paper are illustrated in Fig. \ref{structure}.
+Unlike prior surveys that focus primarily on GMAC, our structure integrates both single-antenna and MIMO fading URA solutions, thereby offering a comprehensive view that highlights practical deployment challenges.
+While our survey spans the full URA literature, the unifying application context is 6G and IoT, where sporadic traffic and massive device density make URA particularly relevant.

 The acronyms used in this paper are alphabetically summarized in Table \ref{table_acron}.